composable-operator/composable/README.md

           # StringToBase64	- encodes a plain string to a base 64 encoded string
           # StringToFloat    - transforms string to float
           # ArrayToCSString  - transforms arrays of objects to a comma-separated string
+          # StringToBool - transforms a string to boolean
+          # JsonToObject - transforms a JSON string to an object
           # if presents, the operator will transform discovered data to the wished format
           # Example: transform data from base64 encoded string to an integer
           # format-transformers: